growr-xyz/growr-documentation/introduction/B-Protocol-Overview.md

 ## Benefits
 The Growr protocol distributes the generated value fairly between all ecosystem participants.
 ### For Global Investors
-Growr protocol delivers value to **global investors**:
+Growr protocol delivers value to **global investors** as Liquidity Providers:
 - Yield generation on excess capital
 - Flexibility in defining risk/reward preferences in a global marketplace
 - End-to-end transparency in capital allocation
 ### For Local Communities
-Growr protocol delivers value to **local communities**:
+Growr protocol delivers value to **local communities** and **last-mile financial service providers** as Lenders:
 - Access to credit from a global marketplace
 - Facilitation of access to credit for community members by managing local risk policies and enabling social vouching
-- Yield generation for local investors
+- Yield generation for local lenders
 - Revenue growth for merchants through buy now, pay later scheme
 ### For Borrowers
 Growr protocol delivers value to **borrowers**: